waseemnaseeven/42_CURSUS/17_INCEPTION/README.md

 ### NGINX

 - Un serveur web (qui stocke, traite et fournit des fichiers de sites internet) donc qui utilise le protocole HTTP

+* openssl:
+    - logiciel open-source qui implemente protocole de securite SSL pour assurer la securite des communications sur un reseau.
+Ca chiffre les donnees transmises entre un client et un serveur.
+    - Securise la connexion et ajoute 'S' a HTTP : HTTPS
+    - RUN openssl req -x509 -nodes -days 365 -newkey rsa:2048 \
+        -keyout /etc/nginx/ssl/nginx.key -out /etc/nginx/ssl/nginx.crt \
+        -subj "/C=US/ST=State/L=City/O=Organization/CN=localhost"
+            - This command generates a self-signed SSL/TLS certificate and private key using the OpenSSL command-line tool.
+The `req` command is used to generate a new certificate signing request (CSR) and to self-sign the certificate using the provided private key.
+In this specific command, the `-x509` option specifies that a self-signed certificate should be generated, and the `-nodes` option specifies that the private key should not be encrypted with a passphrase.
+The `-out` option specifies the output file for the certificate, and the `-keyout` option specifies the output file for the private key.
+The `-subj` option is used to specify the subject field of a certificate signing request (CSR).
+The subject field contains information about the identity of the certificate's owner, such as the common name(domain name), organization name, and country.

 ### MARIADB